A Brief History of Judson University:

 Thompson Fountain (lagoon in front of Volkman Hall)—named for Dr. Edward and Mrs. Alice Thompson.
 Dr. Ed directed the Choir, and Mrs. Ed (Alice) directed the Handbell ChoirArt & Architecture; Fine Arts; Architecture; Photography

-University Center (original library building)—houses Browne Underground, Business Offices, Campus Safety, and Technology Services
+University Center (original library building)—houses Browne Underground, Business Offices, Wellness Center and Technology Services

 Volkman Hall—named for Dr. William (Bill) Volkman, who financed and built the first dormitory/classroom building